electrode-io/electrode-native/README.md

 We embrace contributions, be it documentation, issue reporting, or contributing code.

+Git hooks for local development can be set up using `cp -a .githooks/* .git/hooks/`.

 Please read our [CONTRIBUTING guide](docs/overview/contributing.md) for more details on how to contribute.

 ## Further Reading